OpenLiberty/sample-acmegifts/README.md

 Follow the steps below to configure an existing twitter account for Acme Gifts.

-1. Specify valid twitter generated keys/secrets/tokens.
+Specify valid twitter generated keys/secrets/tokens.
-   These properties to update for Maven are located under the "Optional Microservice Configuration" label in the "properties" section of sample-acmegifts/pom.xml and, for Gradle, in the ExtraPropertiesExtension (ext) of sample-acmegifts/build.gradle.
+* For Maven, the properties to update are located under the "Optional Microservice Configuration" label in the "properties" section of sample-acmegifts/pom.xml.
+For Gradle, the properties are located in the ExtraPropertiesExtension (ext) of sample-acmegifts/build.gradle.
 Update the CHANGE_ME values with valid twitter generated keys/secrets/tokens.
-   These values can be obtained from a valid twitter account application to be used on behalf of the Acme Gifts application.
+* These values can be obtained from a valid twitter account application to be used on behalf of the Acme Gifts application.
 Steps for setting up and obtaining the needed values:

    a.
 Go to: https://apps.twitter.com/ to register the 'Acme Gifts' application under a
     valid twitter account.
 This account will be used on behalf of the Gifts application.